 Wears Many Hats

-We are growing quickly, so we encourage people to fill the gaps and wear as many hats as they want.
+We are growing quickly, so we encourage people to fill the gap and wear as many hats as they want.

-We practice a bottom-up culture by embracing candor.
+We practice a bottom-up culture by strengthening feedback loops.

 This works top-down as well.
-Our CEO Ryan Petersen holds an all-hands meeting once a month to share global company updates.
-He also actively encourages anyone with a thought or idea to Slack him and leadership directly in our #ask-exec-team Slack channel and slido Q&A sessions at all-hands.
-We also have an #ask-maker-leaders channel to give everyone a direct line to the product, design, and engineering teams behind each feature and line of code.
+Our CEO, Ryan, holds an all-hands meeting every two weeks to share global company updates.
+He also actively encourages everyone with a thought or idea to Slack him and our leaders through our “ask-exec” channel and slid.io Q&A sessions at all-hands.

 Promotes from Within

-Flexport is great because of the people, so we make sure to take care of each other!
+Flexport is great because of its people, so we make sure to take care of them.

 After that, he made it possible for Flexport to model and coordinate the allocation of cargo onto carrier ships.
 He wrote detailed design docs, mentored his teammates, and acted as the glue between product, business, and engineering.
-He has since been promoted to Staff Engineer and then Engineering Manager for the Ocean Automation Team.
+Will has since been promoted to Staff Engineer, Engineering Manager, and then made the switch to Product Management, where he is now a PM for the Ocean Automation Team.

 Impressive Team Members

 We’re driven by a collective desire to change trade and have fun doing it.
-Our leaders have deep domain knowledge (having previously founded multi-million dollar startups) and experience managing teams handling hundreds of millions of dollars in assets.
+Our leaders have deep domain knowledge, founded multi-million dollar startups, and managed teams handling hundreds of millions of dollars in assets.
 They’ve mastered the logistics industry and know how to lead us down the right path.

-Our engineers span a wide range of backgrounds, and we take special pride in that.
+Our engineers come from a variety of backgrounds, and we take special pride in that.
 We have seasoned engineers from large, successful tech companies, who bring industry best practices and high standards.
 We also have product-minded ex-founders, brilliant newcomers, and more.
+Take Levi, for example, who taught himself how to code!
 We love having a diverse group on our team, and hope you’re the next to join us!